kivy/pyjnius/README.md

 * Get [python-for-android](http://github.com/kivy/python-for-android)
 * Compile a distribution with kivy (PyJNIus will be automatically added)

-Then, you can do this kind of things:
+Then, you can do this kind of thing:

 ```python
 from time import sleep